 See the full codecov.yml Reference page.

-Codecov provides a user interface to adjust a "team yaml", which overrides the default settings in Codecov.
-It is applied to all repositories in the team.
-Only team administrators can adjust the team yaml in Codecov.
+Codecov provides a user interface to adjust a "Global YAML", which overrides the default settings in Codecov.
+It is applied to all repositories in the Global.
+Only Global administrators can adjust the Global YAML in Codecov.
 All changes are stored in history.

 Looking to pass or fail a pull request / merge request based on coverage?

 Please see our "Commit Status" feature for passing or failing a pull request based on code coverage thresholds